BzzzThe18th/BzzzThe18th.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-Hi, my name is Buzz, I go by [She/Her](https://pronouns.org/she-her) and [They/Them](https://pronouns.org/they-them) and prefer [They/Them](https://pronouns.org/they-them).
+Hi, my name is Buzz, I go by any pronouns, I do not mind what you use, but I do prefer they/them or she/her.
 I am a VR enthusiast and excited to see what heights it can bring us to in the coming years as VR technology grows.
-I love programming, modding and games with unique locomotion.

-🕊 Fly high Polar
+I am working towards a career programming, specifically backend and lower level development as understanding concepts such as data ownership proposes a challenge to me that enables me to learn to take my time.